 11. Don’t Be Afraid to Try New Things

+The last of our farmers market tips is all about being adventurous!
 The only way to expand your palate is to try new foods, and a farmers market is a great place for it.
 Farmers will often grow varieties of vegetables and fruits that aren’t available in the grocery store.
 Our local market has a vendor who sells Indian foods — I had my first samosas there.

 We hope you find these farmers market tips useful and that they save you some time and money on your next outing.